kuraykaraaslan/expo-react-native-boilerplate/README.md

 ![logo](/static/logo.png)

-# Expo-React-Redux-Boilerplate **DEVELOPMENT IN PROGRESS**
+# Zeus - Expo-React-Boilerplate **DEVELOPMENT IN PROGRESS**

-This boilerplate provides a robust starting point for building mobile applications using Expo, React Native, Redux for state management, Tailwind CSS for styling, and TypeScript.
+This boilerplate provides a robust starting point for building mobile applications using Expo, React Native, Zustand for state management, Tailwind CSS for styling, and TypeScript.
 It's designed to help developers jumpstart their project with a well-structured, scalable, and easily maintainable codebase.

 ## Screenshots